qiskit-community/qiskit-aqt-provider/docs/cloud.rst

 Cloud resources can be accessed through a *workspace*.
 Each workspace may contain multiple *resources*, which can be of different *types* (``device`` or ``simulator``).

-To see which workspaces you have access to, call the :meth:`fetch_workspaces <qiskit_aqt_provider.aqt_provider.CloudProvider.fetch_workspaces>` method on the cloud handle:
+To see which workspaces you have access to, call the :meth:`fetch_workspaces <qiskit_aqt_provider._cloud.provider.CloudProvider.fetch_workspaces>` method on the cloud handle:

 .. code-block:: python